-As a nonprofit, independent science and technology organization, APM-I is well suited for conducting independent reviews of complex and highly technical projects requiring multidisciplinary expertise.
+As a nonprofit, independent science and technology organization, APMI is well suited for conducting third-party independent reviews of complex and highly technical projects requiring multidisciplinary expertise.
+APMI’s corporate characteristics and our specialized team bring credibility to independent reviews.
 Our staff provides unbiased, science-based, and practical recommendations to address complex challenges.
-We bring credibility to independent reviews.
-As appropriate, we reach out to our associates and partners in academia, government, or industry to obtain the best possible advice.
-APM-I utilizes the standards established by the National Academy of Sciences and the Office of Management and Budget as well as other proven practices and standards.
+Additionally, we reach out to our network of associates and partners in academia, government, or industry to obtain the experts and the best possible advice to our clients.
+APMI utilizes the standards established by the National Academy of Sciences and Office of Management and Budget as well as other proven practices and standards (e.g., EPA).

 Independent reviews cover a broad range of projects, including high-profile projects often involving billions of dollars of investment.
 While the more complex projects may require a formal, multidisciplinary panel of experts, other projects may entail a more focused review by an individual expert.
 APMI has established scalable processes and procedures to address specific program or project needs.
 Under a contract with the U.S. Army Corps of Engineers (through 2025), APMI conducts congressionally mandated Independent External Peer Reviews (IEPRs) of the Army Corps of Engineers' water resources projects.
 These reviews cover engineering, environmental, and economic aspects of the Corps’ projects addressing flood risk management, ecosystem restoration, and deep draft and in-land navigation systems.
 Our staff has extensive experience providing subject matter expertise to government agencies.